MicrosoftDocs/powerapps-docs/powerapps-docs/developer/control-framework/limitations.md

 # Limitations of PowerApps component framework

-With the release of the PowerApps component framework, you can now create your own custom controls to improve the user experience in Common Data Service.
-Even though you can create your own controls, there are some limitations that restrict developers implementing some features in the custom controls.Below are some of the limitations:
+With the release of the PowerApps component framework, you can now create your own custom components to improve the user experience in Common Data Service.
+Even though you can create your own components, there are some limitations that restrict developers implementing some features in the custom components.
+Below are some of the limitations:

-### Multiple controls in single manifest file
+### Multiple components in single manifest file

-It is not possible to define multiple controls in a single manifest file.
+It is not possible to define multiple components in a single manifest file.

 ### Calling Processes/Actions